-Place of application: State offices of the Division of Family Services.
+Place of application: State offices of the Division of

+Family Services.

-Scope of coverage: Optional state supplement provided to any person who:
+Scope of coverage: Optional state supplement

+provided to any person who:

-- Is aged, blind, or disabled and over age 18; - Does not reside in a Medicaid facility; - Does reside in a licensed residential care facility or a licensed intermediate care or skilled nursing home; and - Has insufficient cash income to cover costs of care in the facility.
+- Is aged, blind, or disabled and over age 18; - Resides in a licensed residential care facility or a licensed intermediate care or skilled nursing home that is not a Medicaid facility; and - Has insufficient cash income to cover costs of care in the facility.

 Blind persons over age 18 living on their own are also provided with a supplement.
+Children under age 18 are not eligible for optional supplementation.